macDad/SingtelTest/README.md

 3. Dolphins are not exactly fish, yet, they are good swimmers

     a.
-Can you model a dolphin that swims without inheriting from a fish class?
+Can you model a dolphin that swims without inheriting from a fish class? **`Done`**
     b.
-How do you avoid duplicating code or introducing unneeded overhead?
+How do you avoid duplicating code or introducing unneeded overhead?  **`Without extend from Fish extend using Animal and implements using Swimmable interface. `**

 D. Model animals that change their behaviour over time